Sup2point0/Assort/affine/readme.md

 ## Abilities

 ### Kinetis
-Control and manipulation of existing things.
+Control and manipulyzacion of existing things.

 ### Genetis
 Creation something out of void.